Skip to main content

 port: 4505

-# For an additional Salt master running outside any container
+# For an additional Salt master running outside a container

 instance: "NAME_ASSOCIATED_WITH_YOUR_ADDITIONAL_SERVICE"